 Springs Preserve – Surprisingly awesome while still being educational.
 This is a learning center full of hands on activities and exhibits for kids.
 They have two playgrounds, a restaurant, multiple gardens, and extensive hiking trails.

-Sugar Factory – Kids will love all the free samples.
+Sugar Factory – Kids will love all the free samples inside the candy store attached to the restaurant.

 Valley of Fire – Cool day trip, if you have time.